 So how do the lives of Elvis and Vincent connect if time and space are working against them?
 It comes in the form of a seductive female by the name of Anna Garland.
 Anna was one of Elvis’s high school friends who grew distant as the years passed by.
 The only thing that remained constant was the bitter envy she had over Elvis’s infatuation with Angel.
 Anna goes off the deep end in college, commits a heinous crime, and innocently escapes to live her own life.
-On Valentines Day 2007, Elvis writes a special letter from his jail cell and reveals something that will tug at the reader’s heart even after the book has long been shelved.
+On Valentines Day 2007, Elvis writes a special letter and reveals something that will tug at the reader’s heart even after the book has long been shelved.

 Elvis and Vince’s rift in time opened on Valentine’s Day 2007 and was going to close as soon as all the loopholes had been exploited.
 One person’s life had to end so another person’s life could begin.
 Death had connected them in more ways than one.
 Love had left the both of them.
 Destiny was being fulfilled.
 Elvis and Vince’s parallel define A Story About Her.